nestorSag/mlops-lite/README.md

 # Life cycle management with GitHub actions

 Every step of the workflow above can be performed by manually launching GitHub action workflows.
 This has the advantage of preventing uncommited code leaks into your model life cycle, and setting clear permissions boundaries for who can launch what kind of job.

+## Teardown

+running `make teardown` will delete all of the infrastructure in this project.
+It is encouraged to use this command instead of directly calling `terraform destroy`, because some parameters in the Parameter Store are not managed by Terraform, and to avoid some Terraform bugs when attempting to delete AWS Batch compute environments.

 # Getting started